-Slack comes with a nice purple-and-green color scheme, but not everyone wants their messaging app to look like Barney.
+Slack comes with a deep purple color scheme, but not everyone wants their messaging app to look like Barney.
 (I, personally, would prefer that nothing ever looked like Barney.
 Including Barney.)

-To choose a new color scheme on Slack, select your name in the top-left corner, and tap Preferences > Sidebar Theme.
-There, you can choose from Slack's pre-made themes, or you can create your own (and even share it with others, if you so desire).
+To choose a new color scheme on Slack, select your name in the top-left corner, and tap Preferences > Themes.
+There, you can choose from Slack’s pre-made themes, or you can create your own.

 10. Star Important Messages

 Another handy little Slack feature is the ability to star messages.
 Think of Slack stars like Chrome bookmarks — they help you save things you want to access quickly later.

 Simply hover over any message or file, and you’ll see a gray-outlined star appear next to the time stamp.
 Click the star to turn it yellow.

 To see all messages you’ve starred, click the star icon in the top-right corner of Slack, or type Command + Shift + S to either show or hide the panel.

 Bonus tip: You can use your starred messages as a kind of “to-do list” for tasks that pop up in Slack.
 By starring messages throughout the day that you don’t have time to address immediately, you’ll be able to return to them later, un-starring them once you’ve completed the “task.”